anirudhrani/anirudhrani/README.md

 Hi 👋 I'm Venkata Rani (Ven)
 ==================================
-Generative AI | Machine Learning System Design | Robotics.
+Language Driven Control for Robotic Manipulation.
 --------------------------------------------------

 - I'm a PhD student at Robotics and Dynamical Systems Group at Arizona State University (ASU).
 - As a Research Associate at Arizona State University, I'm at the forefront of groundbreaking research in applied Gen AI.
-My work is driven by a passion for solving complex problems through technology, particularly in the fields of sensor calibration and medical imaging.
+I have hands on experience with pre-training, finetuning, aligning large multi-modal models (LMMs).

 ![anirudhrani](https://komarev.com/ghpvc/?username=anirudhrani&label=Profile%20views&color=0e75b6&style=flat)